Healthy Ambition: Leading Change in Healthcare Marketing

 Being a leader in healthcare marketing today is not for the faint of heart.
 It requires savvy marketing skills and sharply honed industry foresight.

-1. Embrace change.
-Being a change agent is one of the newer hats you have to wear as a marketing leader, especially in healthcare.
-Many organizations simply are not moving at the necessary pace to keep up with customers, and the responsibility falls on marketing to accelerate change.
-There are two main reasons for this.
-The first is because of the central nature of the department, which tends to work with business units across the entire organization.
-The second, more important reason is because the marketing group is closest to the patients and should understand them the best.
-Remember, your strategy hinges on your ability to understand and serve patients’ needs, so naturally, it’s your role as a marketing leader to drive that change within your healthcare organization.
-However, influencing it requires many things: encouraging people to think differently, evaluating success in a new way and bringing in skills that may not be native to the organization.
-Regardless of the scope or scale, embracing meaningful change in your organization can be critical to evolving as a successful leader.
+Remember, your strategy hinges on your ability to understand and serve patients’ needs, so naturally, it’s your role as a marketing leader to drive that change within your organization.
+However, affecting this change requires many things: Encouraging people to think differently, evaluating success in a new way, and bringing in new skills that may not be native to the organization.
+Regardless of the scope or scale, embracing meaningful change in your organization is critical to your evolution as a successful leader.

 Chicago-based Health Care Service Corp., which provides healthcare coverage through Blue Cross and Blue Shield plans, leveraged emerging digital channels to connect with customers through its BCBS Connect online community.
-The platform allows the Blue Cross and Blue Shield plans in Illinois and Texas to publish timely information in the form of videos, infographics or blog posts, meeting the needs of consumers shopping for health coverage or using their health insurance, in some cases, for the first time.
+The platform allows the Blue Cross and Blue Shield plans in Illinois and Texas to publish timely information in the form of videos, infographics, or blog posts, meeting the needs of consumers shopping for health coverage or using their health insurance, in some cases, for the first time.
 The platform has helped build trust between patients and their insurance providers, while providing utility to the community.

 So how do you become a true data-driven healthcare marketing leader?
 Start by determining your goals.
 Determine what questions you need to answer and what data is necessary to answer them.
 As a modern-day marketer, one of your challenges will always be marrying the flood of different data sources and pinpointing the key insights needed to optimize your marketing activities.
 Be careful not to get swallowed up in all of the information to which you have access.
-Invest in the right team and technology to guide you, use smart (not just big) data, and you’ll be on your way to gaining the edge on your competitors.
+Invest in the right team and technology to guide you and use smart (not just big) data, and you’ll be on your way to gaining the edge on your competitors.

 Leveraging Leadership